Lady Emily Dundas (British, d. 1900)

 Watercolour over traces of pencil, inscribed verso: Llangollen-lan-Llangollen and inscribed on mount: Emily Dundas, a tiny sketch of a girl’s head verso

-Eleanor Charlotte Butler (1739–1829) (seated in this drawing) was the youngest daughter of the Earl of Ormonde of Kilkenny Castle and known as a bluestocking.
-Sarah Ponsonby (1755–1831) lived with relatives, Sir William and Lady Elizabeth Fownes, in Woodstock, County Kilkenny.
+Eleanor Charlotte Butler (1739 –1829) (seated in this drawing and wearing the order of Saint Louis, an order of chivalry founded by the French king) was the youngest daughter of the Earl of Ormonde of Kilkenny Castle.
+Sarah Ponsonby (1755 – 1831) lived with relatives, Sir William and Lady Elizabeth Fownes, in Woodstock, County Kilkenny and was a second cousin of Frederick Ponsonby, 3rd Earl of Bessborough, father of Lady Caroline Lamb.
 Ponsonby attended boarding school at Kilkenny, and it was there, aged 13, that she met Butler, who was 16 years her senior.
 They became fast friends and corresponded regularly.

 Rather than face the possibility of being forced into unwanted marriages, or into a convent in the case of Butler, the pair left County Kilkenny together in April 1778 dressed as men, with a pistol and Sarah’s beloved dog Frisk.
-Family opposition threw obstacles in their path, but they finally moved to Wales and in 1780 established themselves near Llangollen at a cottage which they renamed Plas Newydd and refurbished in a Gothick style.
+Their families tracked them down and tried to make them give up their plans.
+They finally succeeded in fleeing together to Wales and established themselves at a cottage near Llangollen, which they renamed Plas Newydd, in 1780, which they refurbished in a Gothick style.
+Windows were gothicised and old stained glass panels inserted into them.
+A library was filled with finely bound books and curiosities of all kinds, including a lock of Mary Queen of Scots' hair.

-Living on a modest income from unsympathetic relatives, the pair lived a quiet life, studying literature and languages, which they described as their ‘system’, and improv - ing their estate.
-They did not actively socialise and were uninterested in fashion, wearing dark riding habits for formal and informal occasions, and beaver hats (as seen in Dundas’s drawing).
-Their hair remained cropped in the ‘Titus’ style, fashionable in the 1790s, and they continued to use hair powder, which went out of fashion after the same decade.
+Living on a modest income they maintained a quiet life, studying literature and languages which they described as their ‘system’ and improving their estate.
+They did not actively socialise and were uninterested in fashion, wearing dark riding habits for formal and informal occasions and beaver hats, as seen in Dundas’ drawing.
+Their hair remained cropped in the ‘Titus’ style, fashionable in the 1790s and they continued to use hair power, which went out of fashion after the same decade.
 Many observers commented on their masculine appearance.

-Butler and Ponsonby’s life began to attract the interest of the outside world, and Plas Newydd became a magnet for visitors, as the two women became a celebrated example of retirement from society in favour of a rustic idyll.
-They were also admired for their ‘Romantic Friendship’, and were visited by writers including Southey, Wordsworth, Shelley, Lord Byron, Lady Caroline Lamb and Sir Walter Scott, as well as by the Duke of Wellington and Josiah Wedgwood.
-The two formed a literary circle which resulted in copious correspondence and which encompassed Mary Tighe, Ann Talbot, Anna Seward, Hester Thrale ( Dr Johnson’s friend, otherwise known as Hester Piozzi, who was a neighbour), Henrietta Bowdler and Madame de Genlis.
+Their life began to attract the interest of the outside world and Plas Newydd became a haven for visitors, as they become a celebrated example of 'retirement', leaving society for a rustic idyll, which delighted writers such as Wordsworth and Sir Walter Scott.
+They were also admired for their 'Romantic Friendship’.Visitors including Southey, Wordsworth, Shelley, Lord Byron, Lady Caroline Lamb, Sir Walter Scott, the Duke of Wellington and Josiah Wedgwood visited.
+The two formed a literary circle that encompassed Mary Tighe, Ann Talbot, Anna Seward, Hester Thrale (otherwise known as Hester Piozzi, Dr. Johnson’s friend, was a neighbour), Henrietta Bowdler, Madame de Genlis and William Wordsworth.
+Copious correspondence resulted, some of which, for example letters to Anna Seward, have been published (Collected Letters of Anna Seward, 1811).

-Not many images of the pair are known.
-Lady Mary Leighton (née Parker) sketched them individually in pencil, and a lithograph was made by Richard James Lane, after Lady Leighton, c.
-1830–1840s, showing them seated at Plas Newydd.
-A second, pirated version was made by James Henry Lynch and printed by Day & Haghe, c.
-1833–45, and shows the pair full-length wearing riding habits and top hats in their garden.
-Lady Delamere sketched them in old age, showing them walking inside Plas Newydd (see Elizabeth Mavor, The Ladies of Llangollen – a study in Romantic Friendship, 1971, for illustrations, facing frontispiece and facing p.
+Not that many images of the pair are known as the ladies disliked having their portrait taken.
+Lady Mary Leighton (née Parker) sketched them individually in pencil and a lithograph was made by Richard James Lane, after Lady Leighton circa 1830-1840s showing them seated at Plas Newydd.
+A second pirated version was made by James Henry Lynch, printed by Day & Haghe, circa 1833-1845 and shows the pair full-length wearing riding habits and top hats in their garden.
+Lady Delamere sketched them in old age showing them walking inside Plas Newydd (see E. Mavor, The Ladies of Llangollen- a study in Romantic Friendship,1971, ill. facing frontispiece and facing p.
 97).

 Augusta Raymond-Barker (step-niece of the artist), Fairford Park, Gloucestershire; thence by family descent until 2016